sepiariver/fulltextsearch/README.md

 Your situation might call for more features than FullTextSearch currently supports.
 For example, SimpleSearch will generate an extract of each search result, and optionally add an html class attribute to the results template, for highlighting search terms.
 It also supports faceted search—FullTextSearch does not.

 After installing FullTextSearch, you need to build the index.
 This can be done by clearing the site cache and crawling it—by default a Resource's rendered output is added to the index on the event `OnBeforeSaveWebPageCache`.
 Alternatively, the index will build itself over time whenever a visitor requests a page.
-If configured as such, the index only builds when a CMS user saves a Resource. **Search results can only be returned from the set of indexed Resources.**
+If configured as such, the index only builds when a CMS user saves a Resource.

+**Search results can only be returned from the set of indexed Resources.**

+NOTE: MySQL's relevancy algorithm is based on the concept of "rarity".
+If a word appears in very few Resources, those that have it will score very high for it.
+If a word appears in over 50% of Resources, it is ignored.
+To get the most intuitive search results for your site's content, experiment with the `scoreThreshold` property of the FullTextSearch Snippet, and possibly `expandQuery`.
+Also try different indexing methods via the Plugin.

 ```
 # Recursively crawl all resources with html extension at specified URL, waiting 1s between requests.